neuro-symbolic-ai/semeval_2026_task_11/README.md

 * **Metrics:**

     * **Accuracy:** The percentage of correct validity predictions.
+    * **Intra-Plausibility Content Effect:** The average difference in accuracy between valid and invalid arguments given a plausibility value (measures biases towards a specific validity label).

-  * **Content Effect:** The difference in accuracy between plausible and implausible syllogisms.
-A lower score is better.
+    * **Cross-Plausibility Content Effect:** The average difference in accuracy between plausible and implausible arguments given a formal validity value (measures biases towards the plausibility value).
+    * **Total Content Effect:** The average between intra and cross-plausibility content effect.
+A lower content effect is preferable, as it indicates that the model is relying on logical structure rather than real-world content or biases.

-* **Ranking:** Based on the ratio of Accuracy to Content Effect.
-A higher ratio indicates a more robust model.
+Ranking will be based on the ratio of accuracy to total content effect.
+A higher ratio indicates a model that is both accurate and robust against content bias.

 ---